paulscherrerinstitute/std_daq_service/README.md

 # std_daq_service

-This is a monorepo for std daq services.
+This is a monorepo for standard daq services.

 ## Getting started